 Most companies don’t have huge budgets to build brands that equal some of the best in the world.
 But even if your budget is small, you can still build a strong brand (that has the potential to join the ranks of the world’s best).

-Yet most entrepreneurs and small business owners don’t understand the key fundamentals of logo design (or naming for that matter; we wrote about naming in a prior post).
+Yet most entrepreneurs and small business owners don’t understand the key fundamentals of logo design.

 Understanding these design elements can help you find a terrific logo for your business.